Thomas Di Pauli

-Thomas "Tommy" Di Pauli von Treuheim (born April 29, 1994) is an Italian-born American former professional ice hockey winger who played with the Pittsburgh Penguins of the National Hockey League (NHL).
-He was drafted in the 4th round, 100th overall in 2012 by the Washington Capitals.
+Thomas Di Pauli von Treuheim (born April 29, 1994) is an Italian-born American former professional ice hockey player.
+He played as a forward for the Pittsburgh Penguins of the National Hockey League (NHL).
+He was drafted in the fourth round, 100th overall in 2012 by the Washington Capitals.

 Early life

 Di Pauli was born April 29, 1994, to Christina DiPauli and Alexander Di Pauli von Treuheim, in Caldaro, a small town in northern Italy where he lived until he was 12 years old.

 Di Pauli moved to the United States in 2007 after his brother was scouted by the Chicago Mission AAA Youth Hockey Club.
 Thomas accompanied his brother to try and make a younger team with the organization; while his brother, Theo, was playing for the Chicago Mission Bantam Major AAA team, Thomas successfully tried out for the Chicago Mission Bantam Minor AAA team.
 Di Pauli graduated to the Bantam Major AAA team, and then the Under-16 team in the subsequent two years.